GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_PWM_ARCHITECTURE.md

 Timer, and disabling a PWM channel does not stop the Timer.

-This independence permits several configured channels to share one running counter while the application changes individual channel-output states.
+This independence permits several configured channels to share one running counter while the application changes individual channel output-enable states.

 ### Preload and update events